-The Tree of Life, sometimes referred to as the World Tree, appears in the mythology and folklore of cultures around the world.
+The Tree of Life, sometimes referred to as the World Tree or the Tree of Knowledge, appears in the mythology and folklore of cultures around the world.
 Tree of Life meanings vary slightly from culture to culture.
 However, a common theme they all share is the idea that a mystical tree connects the physical and spiritual worlds.
 In addition, the Tree of Life is foundational to supporting all life.

 Table of Contents